aruder77/applitude/index.md

 ## Reporting bugs

 * If something is not working or not documented, please check if there is already a [ticket in the issue tracker](http://ralfebert.lighthouseapp.com/projects/67904).
-If not, please create a new one.
+If not, please create a new ticket.
 * Attaching a patch for the demo project or the tests that demonstrates the problem is very helpful.

-## Contributing to Applitude
+## Contributing to applitude

 * Contributions to applitude under the Eclipse Public License (code) or the Creative Commons (documentation) are welcome.
-* Just fork the project and send me a pull request on GitHub or [create a ticket](http://ralfebert.lighthouseapp.com/projects/67904) and attach a patch.
+* Just fork the project and send me a pull request on GitHub or [create a ticket](http://ralfebert.lighthouseapp.com/projects/67904) and attach a patches created with `git format-patch`.
 * I'll review every contribution within 3 business days.

 ## Support

 * Please understand that, while I use applitude in my own commercial projects, most of the work on it is done in my free time.
 While I will answer questions by improving the documentation, I can not offer free support.
-Please don't use Applitude if you don't feel comfortable with solving issues around such a tool yourself.
+Please don't use applitude if you don't feel comfortable with solving issues around such a tool yourself.
 * I can provide commercial support and development services for the project, provided that the resulting work is licensed under open source licenses.
 If you're interested in such services, send me a message on GitHub.